 N2O hemispheric and global means

 The 1-σ error displayed above (gray error bars) illustrates poorer instrumental precisions in the 1970s and 80s.
 The old flask instrument running from 1977 to 1995 had to be corrected for water (a volume correction) and the amount of carbon dioxide in the sample, because samples were run without a drier and the chromatography was subject to a CO2 artifact.
 Improvements in measurement techniques and technology (such as switching to Argon/Methane carrier gas), as well as more sampling locations have reduced the global mean uncertainty since the mid 1990s.
-The red line is a linear fit to the global mean data demonstrating a fairly constant annual growth rate of 0.75 ppb per year.
+The red line is a linear fit to the global mean data demonstrating a fairly constant annual growth rate greater than 0.75 ppb per year.

 global history